Assassin's Creed Rogue: Reception

-Assassin's Creed Rogue received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Assassin's Creed Rogue received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Ray Carsillo from Electronic Gaming Monthly gave the game an 8.5/10, praising its interesting lead character, enjoyable story, new weapons introduced, new mission design, which requires players to prevent assassinations instead of carrying out assassinations like in other Assassin's Creed titles, as well as advanced and improved combat mechanics.
 However, he criticized poor pacing of the story, frequent bugs, lack of replayability and the lack of inclusion of a multiplayer mode.
 He concluded the review by saying that "Rogue is a far more pleasurable experience than I anticipated.
 It does just enough to put its own stamp on the franchise while also giving us critical story details in order to tie up loose ends between Assassin's Creed III and IV.
 It serves as a perfect conclusion to the series' time spent exploring Europe's North American colonies in the 18th century."

 Eurogamer drew comparisons between Rogue and Assassin's Creed Revelations—a game which served to resolve storylines from Ezio Auditore's saga as a lead-in to Assassin's Creed III, due to its focus on expanding on characters and storylines introduced in III and Black Flag.
 Although noting that some settings, weapons, and mechanics had been reused from previous games in the series (such as an expansion of the New York City setting from III, naval combat, renovating buildings to build income, and locating enemies with a radar similar to the former multiplayer mode), the use of Assassins as an enemy was considered to be a "much-needed new [idea] to the series' fighting mechanics" due to their use of tactics that were used by the player themselves in previous games (such as smoke bombs and hiding), and that Rogue felt the most "fresh" whilst exploring its new North Atlantic overworld.
 However, the story missions themselves and single player campaign overall were criticized for being noticeably shorter than in previous games.